 Baldness typically refers to excessive hair loss from your scalp.
 Hereditary hair loss with age is the most common cause of baldness.
 Some people prefer to let their hair loss run its course untreated and unhidden.
 Others may cover it up with hairstyles, makeup, hats or scarves.
 And still others choose one of the treatments available to prevent further hair loss and to restore growth.

 Diagnosis of Hair Loss

-For the best hair loss treatment, the doctor must have to diagnose or classify the hair loss, before starting the treatment.
+For the best hair loss treatment in India, the doctor must have to diagnose or classify the hair loss, before starting the treatment.

 There are numerous ways to categorize hair loss.